orbeon/orbeon-forms-doc/upgrading.md

       "upgrade" in the [relational database configuration documentation](form-runner/persistence/relational-db.md), and check if there is some DDL you need to run to upgrade your database schema.
 This means running the `*-to-*.sql` DDL files from the older version to the new version.
-7. Test that everything is working as expected with the new version of Orbeon Forms.
+7. Restart your application server and test that everything is working as expected with the new version of Orbeon Forms.
 While, or before doing so, you might also want to review the [compatibility notes](#compatibility-notes-for-previous-versions) which might give you some indication of what you might to pay especially attention to when testing.

 Finally, let us know if you encounter issues while upgrading, via the [community](https://www.orbeon.com/community), by email, or via professional support.